WarAndPeace26/Obsidian-notes/Studies/Networking/DataComm/Part 1 Overview/Chapter 1 Intro/Introduction.md

 2. Sender
 3. Receiver
 4. Transmission Medium
 5. Protocol: The sending and receiving devices have to have a protocol.
-Other wise they'd be *connected but not communicating* like a French man and a Japanese man.
+Otherwise they'd be *connected but not communicating* like a French man and a Japanese man.
 ***
 #### Data Representation
 - Text